-It literally could be translated into First-rate or finest taste.
-This word is mainly used to explain a taste that is the best a restaurant or a type of food can offer, and it is mostly used by critics or by the restaurants themselves to refer to the tastiest, albeit more expensive, dish on their menu, it is also used to refer to those stores who cook normal food with higher quality than the norm, for example, an expensive burger store in comparison with a certain clown-themed burger shop.
+It could literally be translated as “first-rate” or “finest taste.
+This word is mainly used to describe a taste that is the best a restaurant or type of food can offer, and is usually used by critics or the restaurants themselves to refer to the tastiest, albeit more expensive dish on their menu.

-However, (It does not mean that one is better than the other, simply that one has a more “refined taste”.
-This phrase also appears in the anime, as well as manga as a phrase that is used to mock someone’s taste for saying that they can’t comprehend the tastiness of something more expensive, specially employed by the “rich lady kind of character”.
+(It does not mean that one is better than the other, just that one has a more “refined taste”.
+This phrase also appears in the anime, as well as in the manga, as a phrase used to mock someone’s taste by saying that they can’t comprehend the tastiness of something more expensive, especially used by the “rich lady kind of character”.

-This word could be considered the opposite of the previously seen word of コクがある (Koku ga aru), this one is instead referring to food that presents subtle flavors and various undertones, especially referring to the use of various taste layers of certain food.
-It can be used to refer to the taste of something that presents an explicit aftertaste that could be felt to be on purpose.
+This word could be seen as the opposite of the previously seen word of コクがある (Koku ga aru), this one instead refers to food that presents subtle flavors and different undertones, especially referring to the use of different layers of flavors of certain foods.
+It can be used to refer to the taste of something that has an explicit aftertaste that could be perceived as intentional.

-This word, together with the previously shown 極上の味 (Gokujou no Aji), are words used to refer to fine-taste kind of food and it is normal to hear this word when someone is reviewing the taste of expensive or “exquisite” food.
-It does not convey if you liked it or not, but it only expresses that there are multiple subtle flavors appearing in the food itself.
+This word, together with the previously shown 極上の味 (Gokujou no Aji), are words used to refer to a fine-tasting kind of food, and it is normal to hear this word when someone is discussing the taste of expensive or “exquisite” food.
+It does not convey whether you liked it or not, but only expresses that there are many subtle flavors appearing in the food itself.

 風味 (Fuumi) by itself is used to express that it “tastes like” some different food or that it has a taste that was given to it.
 This word is more than used by people to refer to good-tasting food it is used to describe when a food or a drink has a taste that is not authentic or that what you are consuming is not necessarily made with the ingredients of the flavor that it presents.